-The strategy also allows fishery regulations to adapt given different levels of wild steelhead abundance, with priority given to providing angling opportunity on hatchery origin fish in the Transitional management regime.
+The Proviso Implementation Strategy (Section 3) and associated Adaptive Management Framework (Table 1) allows fishery regulations to adapt given different levels of wild steelhead abundance, with priority given to providing angling opportunity on hatchery origin fish in the Transitional management regime.
 The timing, duration, and location of hatchery targeted fisheries will be determined annually in the pre-season regulation setting process.
-Determining when and where to implement hatchery targeted fisheries in the Chehalis Basin will be more challenging than in other areas because there are integrated hatchery steelhead runs on the Wynoochee, Satsop, Skookumchuck, and Upper Chehalis rivers.
+Determining when and where to implement hatchery targeted fisheries in the Chehalis Basin will be more challenging than in other areas because there are integrated hatchery steelhead runs that significantly overlap spatially and temporally with wild steelhead on the Wynoochee, Satsop, Skookumchuck, and Upper Chehalis rivers.
 Therefore, WDFW will work to assess the relative impacts and success of providing angling opportunity of integrated vs. segregated programs in those rivers when designing sustainable fisheries.